Figurski at Findhorn on Acid

 Episode: 01

 Description: Re-Imagined Radio adapts the pioneering hypertext novel Figurski at Findhorn on Acid by Richard Holeton as a radio story.
 Performed by The Voices.
 Special appearance by Holeton.
-Frank Figurski, The No Hands Cup Flipper, and Fatima Michelle Vieuchanger converge at Findhorn, Scotland, seeking one—perhaps two!—mechancial pigs of incalculable value while stewing in Spam, acid—yes, THAT acid—and wit-slathered repartee.
+Frank Figurski, The No Hands Cup Flipper, and Fatima Michelle Vieuchanger converge at Findhorn, Scotland, seeking one—perhaps two!—mechanical pigs of incalculable value while stewing in Spam, acid—yes, THAT acid—and wit-slathered repartee.
 The result: a legendary radio story.

 Program type: Episodic